20 Tips for Parents of IB Diploma Students

 18. Encourage your kid to use his or her library.
 Libraries are places of learning for all and exploration.
 It will set him on the road to becoming an independent learner to help your kid find out about libraries.
 Recall that libraries often provide a quiet place to complete homework for students, and are also open throughout the evening.

 19. Encourage your child to be accountable and operate separately.
 For school achievement, taking responsibility and functioning independently are essential qualities.
 By developing sound guidelines that you regularly follow, you can help your child learn these values.
 Making it clear to your child that he needs to take responsibility for what he does, both at home and at school, teaching your child how to break a job down into small steps, and tracking what your child does after school, at night and on weekends are some of the ways to start.
-Give her the duty of checking in with you by phone to discuss her plans if you can’t be there when your child gets home.
+Give her the duty of checking in with you by phone to discuss her plans if you can't be there when your child gets home.
 Encourage Accountability, Flexibility, and Constructive Learning.
+Learn more in our guide on achieve your IB diploma a.

 20. Foster productive learning.
 Children need active learning, such as reading and doing homework, as well as quiet learning.
 Productive learning includes asking questions and answering them, resolving issues and pursuing interests.
 When your child plays sports, spends time with friends, plays a school game, plays a musical instrument, or visits museums and bookstores, active learning may also take place.
-Listen to and respond to your child’s ideas to encourage active learning.
+Listen to and respond to your child's ideas to encourage active learning.
 When you are reading books together, let him jump in with questions and thoughts.
 The engagement and interest of your child in school are likely to increase when you promote this form of give-and-take at home.
+Learn more about comprehensive parental support strategies for IB students.

 Conclusion